slamora/brackets-wiki/CSS-Context-API-implementation-spec.md

 > 5. div { font-family: "Helvetica Neue", Helvetica, Arial, sans-serif |; }

 <br />
 All the examples above will have PROP_VALUE in "context" and "name" will be "font-family".
-In example 2 and 3 the cursor is inside one of the existing property values.
-So we will have the same array in "values" ``[""Helvetica Neue", ", "Helvetica, ", "Arial, ", "sans-serif"]`` Please note that each item in the values array except the last one has a comma and the trailing white spaces.
+All examples will have the same array in "values" ``[""Helvetica Neue", ", "Helvetica, ", "Arial, ", "sans-serif"]`` regardless of the location of the cursor.
+Please note that each item in the values array except the last one has a comma and the trailing white spaces.
 We intentionally append the comma and the trailing spaces so that the caller can reconstruct the actual string or can calculate the start or end position of a specific value.

 The values of "index" and "offset" depend on the cursor position in the existing property value.
 Example 2 will have 0 for "index" and 16 for "offset".
 Example 3 will have 0 for "offset" and 1 for "index".